 PPEM vs. BREE

 PPEM (Putnam Panagora ESG Emerging Markets Equity ETF -) and BREE (MFS Blended Research Emerging Markets Equity ETF) are both Emerging Markets Diversified funds.
 PPEM is passively managed, while BREE is actively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.72 correlation means they provide meaningful diversification when combined.
 PPEM charges 0.61%/yr vs 0.44%/yr for BREE.

 Performance